miloopark/stock-check/stockchecker/README.md

-# Stock Check ML, React, Node, TensorFlow Web Application
+# Stock Check ML Web Application using React, Node, Python, Pandas, TensorFlow, MatPlotLib

 In the project directory, you can run: